 C.I.
-Smith (Christopher Ian Smith) is a writer, director and visual artist.
+Smith (Christopher Ian Smith) is a writer, director and photographer.

-He is a former member of the audiovisual collective Addictive TV, producing audiovisual art, experimental films, and the ITV1 music series Mixmasters.
+As a former member of the audiovisual collective Addictive TV, he produced audiovisual art, experimental films, and the ITV1 music series Mixmasters.
 Addictive TV were voted No.1 VJs in the world by DJMag, and performed at events and venues including: Le Centre Pompidou, The ICA, Glastonbury Festival and Mutek.
 He then moved into the digital space as a Creative Director.
 In partnership with East End and Cork Film Festivals, he founded EMERGE, a symposium about the future of filmmaking.

 New Town Utopia was a cross-platform work comprising a book and video art installation.
 The publication featured poetry, photography and writing by Jonathan Meades, Owen Hatherley and Gillian Darley.
 The video installation exhibited at the Sharjah Biennale (Beirut) and Format Photography Festival.

 His recent horror short film Unreel (2022) has been selected for the Oscar-qualifying LA Shorts Fest, Popcorn Nights and Frightfest.
 Projects in development include the dystopian horror-thriller Zero Hours and the web3 story project Darkipelago.